SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   ![02](./images//010.png)

-2. Drag the Default branch to the End node.
+2. Connect the outgoing flow of the Default branch to the End activity.

   ![02](./images//011.png)